.

 - Regular vulnerability scans

-The servers are hosted by OVH GmbH in Frankfurt, Germany.
-This hoster ensures fail-safety and protection against unauthorized access to the physical infrastructure.
-Measures implemented by the subcontractor OVH can be viewed here:
+The servers are hosted by OVH GmbH in Frankfurt, Germany or by Hetzner Online GmbH in Gunzenhausen, Germany.
+Both hosters guarantee reliability and protection against unauthorized access to the physical infrastructure.
+Measures implemented by the subcontractors can be viewed here:

 https://www.ovh.de/support/agb/Auftragsverarbeitungsvertrag.pdf